Ted Williams advanced cancer research

 When Ted started working with the Jimmy Fund in the 1940s, almost every child with cancer died.
 Today, three out of four children with cancer survive.

-"During his lifetime, Ted was uncomfortable when praised for all he did for the Jimmy Fund," says Edward J. Benz Jr., M.D., Dana-Farber president and CEO.
+"During his lifetime, Ted was uncomfortable when praised for all he did for the Jimmy Fund," says Edward J. Benz Jr., MD, President Emeritus.
 "But, let me say now that his commitment to the Jimmy Fund and to the children facing cancer should go in the record books as among the most any professional athlete has done to advance a cause."

 "Ted signed on for life to the Jimmy Fund, helping make it the best-loved charity in New England," adds Mike Andrews, former Boston Red Sox second baseman and chairman of the Jimmy Fund.
 "Ted's name is synonymous with our battle against cancer."